Coleridge-Initiative/big-data-and-social-science/docs/10-ChapterError.md

 accelerate when random noise (i.e., content errors) afflicts the data.
-Spurious correlations that give rise to both incidental endogeneity and coincidental correlations can render correlation analysis meaningless if the error levels in big data are not mitigated.
+Spurious correlations that give rise to both incidental endogeneity and coincidental correlations can render correlation analysis meaningless if the error levels in big data are not mitigated^[The volume, velocity, and variety of big data make it challenging to analyze because of noise accumulation, spurious correlations, and incidental endogeneity.
+But, the three Vs are also
+the scourge of veracity—
+i.e., errors in big data.].
 In this section, we consider some of the issues that arise in classification, correlation, and regression analysis as a result of content errors that may be either variable or systematic.
 The current literature on big data error